2026 Season in Review – COD Baseball

 His most dominant outing came on March 26 at Chaffey, where he struck out eight batters over five innings in a rare Roadrunner victory in Rancho Cucamonga.
 His biggest performance of the season came in Game 2 of the Southern California Regional Playoffs against Saddleback, when he delivered six innings in a must-win elimination game to help keep the Roadrunners' season alive.

-Right-handed pitcher Matthew Wallin (Perris Orange Vista) earned First Team All-Inland Empire Athletic Conference (IEAC) honors after finishing tied for fourth in California with 10 wins and second in the conference with 56 strikeouts.
+Right-handed pitcher Matthew Wallin (Perris Orange Vista) earned First Team All-IEAC honors after finishing tied for fourth in California with 10 wins and second in the conference with 56 strikeouts.

 The 6-foot-2, 190-pound sophomore recorded 12 starts of at least five innings, including four outings of seven innings or more.
 He also posted four games with five or more strikeouts during the 2026 campaign.